lyuwenhan/vscode-extensions/code-formatter-and-minifier/README.md

 - Right-click inside a **JSON Lines (.jsonl)** file:
   - **“Minify this file”** -> Compress each JSON object on every line into a single compact line.
   - **“Beautify this file”** -> Format each JSON object on every line with indentation and line breaks.
+  - **“Sort List”** -> Sort JSON objects and arrays line by line recursively.
+  - **“Sort List by Key”** -> Prompt for a key name and sort JSON objects by that key line by line.
 - Each line is parsed and processed independently without merging across lines.
 - **Note:**
   The **“Sort this file”** action is not available for JSONL, since JSONL files are designed as collections of independent JSON records.